oncletom/tax-database/README.md

 	}

 ### Tax definition
 Tax definitions are based on categories.
 Not sure how to use them right now.
-I for myself are only interested into the software business.
-Others might be added later.
+I am only interested into the software business, that's why there is only a folder `software`.
+Others, like `books`, `ebooks`, `flowers` might be added later.
 Each category has its own directory.
 Inside this directory there is a file for each country.
 The country file represents the location where the company, that will send an invoice, is located.
 If your company is registered in germany you would have to look into `de.json`.

 The file is separated into two categories: